Humare Ram

+In July 2026, the theatrical production is scheduled for a series of international performances in London.
+In London, the show will be premiere on 9 July and will stage from 9 July to 12 July at Eventim Apollo.

 Synopsis and production

-The narrative presents selected episodes from Valmiki's Ramayana, including sequences involving Lava and Kusha and depictions of Ravana’s perspective, using modern-day facilities such as large LED visuals and choreographed set-pieces.
-The production is directed by Gaurav Bhardwaj and produced by Felicity Theatre.
-Performances typically run about 3 hours 20 minutes in a continuous fashion, without any interval or break.
+The narrative presents selected episodes from Valmiki's Ramayana, including sequences involving Lava and Kusha and depictions of Ravana's perspective, using modern-day facilities such as large LED visuals and choreographed set-pieces.
+The production is directed by Gaurav Bhardwaj and produced by Rahul Bhuchar under banner of Felicity Theatre.

 Cast

 Ashutosh Rana, who plays Ravana in Humare Ram.